WICG/web-printing/docs/security-privacy-self-review.md

 7. **Does this specification allow an origin to send data to the underlying platform?**

-    Yes, it allows print jobs with documents to be sent to printers.
+    Yes -- it allows print jobs with documents to be sent to printers.

 8. **Do features in this specification enable access to device sensors?**